Vorticode/solarite/docs/index.md

 document.body.append(new EventDemo());
 ```

-Event binding with an array containing a function and its arguments is slightly faster, since when render() is called, Red Component can see that the function hasn't changed, and it doesn't need to be unbound and rebound.
+Event binding with an array containing a function and its arguments is slightly faster, since when render() is called, Solarite can see that the function hasn't changed, and it doesn't need to be unbound and rebound.
 But the performance difference is negligible in most cases.

 Make sure to put your events inside `${...}` expressions, because classic events can't reference variables in the current scope.